kcarnold/cs344/content/announcements.md

 title: "Announcements 23SP"
 ---

+## Week 9

+Welcome to week 9!
+This week start to take off the covers of NLP models, just like we took off the covers of image models in the first half of the class.
+In particular, we'll get our first taste of the Transformer model, the most important model in machine learning today.
+For full disclosure, we won't get to a lot of new content this week because I'm traveling for part of the week, but it'll be a good chance to catch up and review.

+This week:

+- **Prep 9**.
+The assignment itself includes a "study guide" of some questions to help you focus your thinking.
+The Moodle check-in quiz is just one open-ended reflection, but please turn that in so I can give you credit for the reading.
+There are two options for the reading; the textbook is a new option and I'm curious what you think of it.
+- **Lab 8** is due on Friday as usual.
+If you didn't get to do a peer feedback on Homework 3 during lab, you'll need to find someone to do that with this week.
+- **Discussion for Week 8** -- this was going to be homework, but I've changed it into a discussion post because it should be more interesting that way.
+Due at the normal *homework* time, though (Friday end of day).

+Reminders:

+- [Mid-Semester Survey](https://forms.office.com/Pages/ResponsePage.aspx?id=uUljdRAGAUuReypKwQ35Rw0bDGF2ImlDp6FjI7QrXehUQzQ0RTM5MktKTVpCMDBYSjIwREFVS0k0SC4u) has gotten 10 responses so far.
+Everybody loves the labs so far, but other topics are more mixed, so it will be helpful to get your perspectives!
+- **Project Proposals** were due yesterday, but many people haven't gotten them in yet.
+Please do so.
+Since so many initial proposals aren't in yet, I'm pushing back the deadline for revised proposals.
+- Initial ChatGPT responses to exam questions were due yesterday also.
+- The [*course outline*](https://cs.calvin.edu/courses/cs/344/23sp/outline/) has been updated with some material from this past week.

+I'll be out of town on Friday.
+I might be able to hold a remote session, though, so don't cancel your plans quite yet.

 ## Week 8

 Welcome back from Spring Break!
 We're starting the second half of the class(*), switching from the basics of deep learning to one of its most transformational applications: language models.
 Yup, this is where we learn about ChatGPT and its cousins.
 We'll start with a high-level view of how language modeling works, then dig into the strange yet strangely simple Transformer family of neural architectures.
 We'll also discuss image generation, human-AI interaction, transparency, and a few other topics in future weeks.